How to Pronounce 'AMPHIBOLOGY'- English Grammar

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

-There are many different resources apart from textbooks that teachers can use.
-Some of the ones I have found most helpful are the internet, the IWB (or smart TV), and the classic white board.
+Some of the ones I have found most helpful are the internet, the IWB (or smart TV), and the classic white boar.